sst/guide/_chapters/deploy-again.md

 ### Upload to S3

 Run the following from our working directory to upload our app to our main S3 Bucket.
-Make sure to replace `YOUR_S3_DEPLOY_BUCKET_NAME` with the S3 Bucket we created in the [Create a S3 bucket]({% link _chapters/create-a-s3-bucket.md %}) chapter.
+Make sure to replace `YOUR_S3_DEPLOY_BUCKET_NAME` with the S3 Bucket we created in the [Create an S3 bucket]({% link _chapters/create-an-s3-bucket.md %}) chapter.

 ``` bash
 $ aws s3 sync build/ s3://YOUR_S3_DEPLOY_BUCKET_NAME